Alliedium/awesome-devops/23_networks_vlan_nested_proxmox_cloud-init_27-oct-2022/README.md

 - ![Regenerate image](./images/regenerate_image.png)
 * Start ubuntu1
 * Install qemu-guest-agent
-* Check the values set in _netplan_ configuration with `cat /etc/netplan/50-cloud-init.yaml` and in case any correction to network configuration is necessary, it might be done this way:
+* Check the values set in _netplan_ configuration with `cat /etc/netplan/50-cloud-init.yaml` and in case any correction to network configuration (IP address, gateway & nameserver) is necessary, it might be done this way:
 #### Note: DO NOT execute the below commands with `-i` flag unless the output of each command executed without it corresponds to your expectations.
 ```
 sed -i -r 's/(\b[0-9]{1,3}\.){3}[1]{1}\b'/"10.20.0.1"/  /etc/netplan/50-cloud-init.yaml